Breeze0806/go-etl/datax/plugin/reader/sqlite3/README.md

 #### url

-- Description: Mainly used to configure the connection information for the remote database
+- Description: It is mainly used to configure the path of sqlite3 database files
 - Required: Yes
 - Default: None

-#### username

-- Description: Mainly used to configure the sqlite3 database username.
-- Required: Yes
-- Default: None

-#### password

-- Description: Mainly used to configure the sqlite3 database password.
-- Required: Yes
-- Default: None

 #### table

 Describes the sqlite3 table information.

-##### schema

-- Description: Mainly used to configure the schema name of the sqlite3 table.
-- Required: Yes
-- Default: None

 ##### name